cevespinosa/3QRepositoryMgESPINOSA/9MgEspinosaSeatwork2.md

 3. Please answer the following reflection questions (15 minutes)

     a.
 Could you summarize the differences between the CSS position values (static, relative, absolute, fixed)?

+ANSWER: Static is the default, relative moves from its original spot, absolute is based on its parent and removed from flow, and fixed stays on screen even when

  b.
 How does absolute positioning depend on its parent element?
+    Absolute elements follow the nearest parent with a set position, and if none, they follow the whole page.

 c.
 How do you differentiate sticky from fixed (you can research on sticky)?
+ANSWER: Sticky moves with the page then sticks, while fixed stays in one place the whole time.

  d.
 If you were designing a webpage for a school event, how might you use positioning to highlight important information?
-Please give concrete examples.
+Please give concrete examples. scrolling.

+I will use fixed for menus or timers and absolute with relative to place important announcements on posters.